Swarathma: Collaborative musical style

 Swarathma is best known for a number of often spontaneous collaborations that they both release and perform live.
 Their song "Pyaasi" (The Thirsty) features the voice of Shubha Mudgal, with whom they also went on to co-write the song 'Duur Kinara'.
 They collaborated with Lebanese garage-blues act The Wanton Bishops to create a music video for their song 'Lay it on Me'.
 They re-versioned Ekla Chalo Re, Rabindranath Tagore's iconic song.
 They were a part of the global Power to the People project, bringing their Indian folk style to the international collaboration.
-Various artistes joined the band as guests in performances, notably saxophonist David Moskowicz of Lyons, France and Tavil player Raja of Bull Temple Road, Bangalore.
+Various artistes joined the band as guests in performances, notably saxophonist David Moskowicz of Lyon, France and Tavil player Raja of Bull Temple Road, Bangalore.
 Such varied instruments gave the band a sound unlike any other, while bringing together musicians from backgrounds so diverse that they could not converse with each other, not having a common language.
 Noted Indian pop-rock singer Rabbi Shergill also joined Swarathma on stage at the Nokia Music Connects Conference in September 2009.